anupjsebastian/dsc-modeling-your-data-houston-ds-111819/README.md

 ## Checking for Normality

-Again recall that we should check to ensure that our residuals are normally distributed.
+Again, recall that we should check to ensure that our residuals are normally distributed.
 As you've seen before, a Q-Q plot is a helpful visual for analyzing this.

 ```python